-Provider/Network Changes Report: The Contractor must submit a Quarterly Provider/Network Changes Due to Rates Report as described in ACOM Policy 415 and Section F, Attachment F3, Contractor Chart of Deliverables.
+Provider/Network Changes Report: The Contractor shall comply with ACOM Policy 415 and submit the Provider/Network Changes Due to Rates Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

 29. PRIMARY CARE PROVIDER STANDARDS

 The Contractor shall include in its provider network a sufficient number of Primary Care Providers (PCPs) to meet the requirements of this Contract [42 CFR 438.206(b)(2)].